Sharon Watts

-Since 2012, Sharon's storylines have featured an aborted engagement to Jack Branning (Scott Maslen); battling a painkiller addiction; a reunion and tempestuous marriage to Phil; being attacked in her own bar, meeting her biological father Gavin Sullivan (Paul Nicholas) and her affair with Keanu popularly dubbed 'Sheanu'; sparking the events of Sharon having a late in life pregnancy, her split and divorce with Phil after her affair with Keanu is revealed, giving birth to a son Albie (who Sharon believes is Keanu's son) on the same night her other son, Dennis Jnr, dies in a boat accident due to Phil, stepson Ben (Max Bowden), and Keanu fighting in the wheelhouse, and her friend Ian Beale (Adam Woodyatt) locking him in a room on the boat as he found out Denny orchestrated the attack on Ian's son Bobby (Clay Milner Russell).
+Since 2012, Sharon's storylines have featured an aborted engagement to Jack Branning (Scott Maslen); battling a painkiller addiction; a reunion and tempestuous marriage to Phil; being attacked in her own bar; meeting her biological father Gavin Sullivan (Paul Nicholas) and her affair with Keanu, popularly dubbed 'Sheanu', sparking the events of Sharon having a late-in-life pregnancy, her split and divorce with Phil after her affair with Keanu is revealed, and giving birth to a son, Albie (who Sharon believes is Keanu's son), on the same night her other son, Dennis Jnr, dies in a boat accident due to Phil, stepson Ben (Max Bowden), and Keanu fighting in the wheelhouse, and her friend Ian Beale (Adam Woodyatt) locking him in a room on the boat as he found out Denny orchestrated the attack on Ian's son Bobby (Clay Milner Russell).
 Sharon attempts suicide before becoming the landlady of The Queen Vic once again.
-As part of her revenge plan upon finding out Ian's role in Dennis' death, she marries Ian and attempts to poison him to death, but realised she can't do it and lets him flee.
-After this, Sharon discovers that she has a half-brother Zack Hudson (James Farrar), has a fling with Kheerat Panesar (Jaz Deol) and finds out she has a granddaughter, Alyssa.
-In December 2022, Keanu returns to Walford and he and Sharon reunite, before getting engaged.
-Sharon deals with Albie's kidnap unaware that Keanu has orchestrated it, and she also learns that Albie is not Keanu's son after all and that Phil is his real father.
-The storyline culminates with Keanu's death on Christmas Day 2023 after Sharon jilts him at the altar after learning of his role in Albie's kidnap, and reveals that Keanu is not Albie's father.
-Keanu almost kills Sharon before her best friend Linda Carter (Kellie Bright) stabs him to defend her during "The Six" storyline.
-In 2024, Sharon deals with the grief of losing Keanu which leads to her being in prison, bumping into Chrissie after framing Dean Wicks (Matt Di Angelo) with the help of the Six, develops a relationship with Phil and Grant's relative, Teddy Mitchell (Roland Manookian), and a feud with his ex-wife Nicola Mitchell (Laura Doddington).
+As part of her revenge plan upon finding out Ian's role in Dennis' death, she marries Ian and attempts to poison him to death but realises she cannot do it and lets him flee.
+After this, Sharon discovers that she has a half-brother, Zack Hudson (James Farrar); has a fling with Kheerat Panesar (Jaz Deol); and finds out she has a granddaughter, Alyssa.
+In December 2022, Keanu returns to Walford, and he and Sharon reunite before getting engaged.
+Sharon deals with Albie's kidnapping unaware that Keanu has orchestrated it, and she also learns that Albie is not Keanu's son after all and that Phil is his real father.
+The storyline culminates with Keanu's death on Christmas Day 2023 after Sharon jilts him at the altar after learning of his role in Albie's kidnapping and reveals that Keanu is not Albie's father.
+Keanu almost kills Sharon before her best friend Linda Carter (Kellie Bright) stabs him to defend her during "the Six" storyline.
+In 2024, Sharon deals with the grief of losing Keanu, which leads to her being in prison; bumping into Chrissie after framing Dean Wicks (Matt Di Angelo) with the help of the Six; developing a relationship with Phil and Grant's relative, Teddy Mitchell (Roland Manookian); and a feud with his ex-wife, Nicola Mitchell (Laura Doddington).